-Financing: General Fund Time Frame: Identify innovative and alternative housing options to help further housing production by December 2025; amend the Zoning Ordinance as needed.
-Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: Encourage development of 30 lower-income units, 30 moderate-income units, and 10 above moderate-income units in a variety of sizes to reduce displacement risk for all residents and facilities in income-integrated neighborhoods.
+Financing: General Fund Time Frame: Identify and implement innovative and alternative housing options to help further housing production by December 2025; amend the Zoning Ordinance as needed.
+Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: Encourage development of 30 lower-income units, 30 moderate-income units, and 10 above moderate-income units in a variety of sizes to reduce displacement risk for all residents and facilities in income-integrated neighborhoods -in areas of predominantly single-family development and of concentrated overpayment.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 4.4